informalopenscience/idea/README.md

 #### How do we pick which project?

-This is still open to debate:
+The first step is to reach consensus:

- * Voting.
 The exact procedure:
  * Each team member can suggest any number of projects.
  * Each project is presented in 5 minutes max.
  * Each team member can vote on each project he/she would enjoy to do.
-   * The project with the most votes wins.
+ * The project that has all team members on board wins.
    In case of a draw, there are voting rounds between the winners, until there is a winner.
- * Consenus.
+   When there is no winning project, this cycle repeats at a next meeting

+If consensus cannot be reached, there is no other option than to do voting:

 The exact procedure:
  * Each team member can suggest any number of projects.
  * Each project is presented in 5 minutes max.
  * Each team member can vote on each project he/she would enjoy to do.
-   * The project that has all team members on board wins.
+ * The project with the most votes wins.
    In case of a draw, there are voting rounds between the winners, until there is a winner.
-     When there is no winning project, this cycle repeats at a next meeting

 #### What is meant with Open Science?